Bachelor of music

 Live audition and video submission deadline dates are available from the School of Music.

 If you're interested in the bachelor of music program, we encourage you to apply in your final year of high school.
-However, if you're not ready to pursue a music degree in your first year, you may defer your application and enroll in music elective courses that can provide excellent preparation for the first year of the program, covering topics in music history and music theory.
+However, if you're not ready to pursue a music degree in your first year, you may still apply for general admission and enroll in music elective courses that can provide excellent preparation for the first year of the program, covering topics in music history and music theory.

 Application fee